verytwisty/GutenbergTalk/Gutenberg Blocks 1.md

 </svg>,
  ```

+^
+- dashicon name
+- a JSX SVG icon can be added here
-[.footer: convert svg to JSX with this: https://svg2jsx.herokuapp.com/]
+- convert svg to JSX with this: https://svg2jsx.herokuapp.com/

 ---